totalogic/hello_world/README.md

 # hello_world
 Obligatory Hello_World Projects

 I feel like this is not coding.
+Its more like just editing a file